Phaysik/Decent-Pokemon-Database/README.md

 # Pokemon-Things
-Just something to do in spare time
+Just want something easier on the eyes than the big Pokemon sites